flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 The A320's fire and smoke detection system consists of:

 - fire and overheat detection for both engines and APU.
-- smoke detection is installed in the cargo compartment, the lavatories and the avionics bay.
+- smoke detection is installed in the cargo compartment, the lavatories, and the avionics bay.
 - fire extinguishing for the engines, the APU and the cargo compartment.

 ## Usage